 Many landmarks have been declared UNESCO World Heritage Sites and listed in Austria’s Denkmalliste.
 While others are lesser-known to non-Austrians, they remain at the forefront of Austrian pride and heritage.

 Throughout the ages, landmarks in Austria have been a source of joy and celebration but have also been reasons for strife.
 Here are some of Austria’s famous landmarks that still stand firm after decades, even centuries.

-Most Famous Historical Landmarks in Austria
+Most Famous Landmarks in Austria

 Column of Pest (Column of the Trinity)